 The Bespoke experience.

 Cognoscenti Cycles specialises exclusively in hand built wheels for the discerning cyclist.
 Each pair of wheels are unique.
 Throughout this website you will see no "Add to Cart" buttons, and for good reason.
-When you entrust me to build your wheels we are working together on a bespoke product that reflects your specific needs and desires, imbued with my many years of experience.
-This could be an entry level set of affordable training wheels, all the way up to a set of the finest carbon fibre rims mated with titanium hubs and hand made French tubular tires costing several thousand dollars.
-My website is designed to give you a glimpse into all the many component options that are currently available.
-After careful consideration we will design an ideal wheel set that answers your cycling needs.
-If you find yourself a little overwhelmed with choice you could look at my "wheel recipes".
-This section provides suggested wheel combinations that I would consider "tried and true".
-Carefully selected components that build up to superb wheel sets that stand the test of thousand's of worry free miles.
+When you entrust me to build your wheels we are working together on a bespoke product that reflects your specific needs and budget, imbued with my many years of experience.
+After exploring your rim and hubs options we will design an ideal wheel set that answers your cycling needs.
+Cognoscenti Cycles has partnered with over 25 of the worlds best hub manufacturers and 16 excellent rim makers.
+Any of these carefully selected components can build up to superb wheel sets that stand the test of thousand's of worry free miles.

 Hand built wheels vs factory built ones

 Cognoscenti Cycles is the work of a single master wheel builder.
-For the past 5 years I was based in Paris France, and recently have relocated to Toronto, Canada.
-My work has embraced the spirit and tradition of the French "constructeurs", artisanal builders who tailor-made exquisite bicycles for discerning customers.
-I bring this time honoured approach and sensibility to my wheel building work.
+For the past 5 years I was based in Paris France, and have recently relocated back to Toronto, Canada.
+My work has a completely artisanal approach and therefore is in stark contrast with how most factory wheels are now built.
+I’d like to point out why I feel there is a very strong case for choosing to have your wheels hand built by a professional.

 These days a cyclist is faced with countless options for hubs, rims, spokes and tires.
 My job is to help guide you through the selection process.
 I've been building wheels for over 40 years now and this extensive experience will ensure that you end up with the perfect set of wheels suited to your needs and not someone else's.
 This level of personalised service is something the factories simply cannot offer.

 You may ask what is the difference between what I produce and what you might expect from your average factory built wheel.
 Firstly, a factory built wheel is usually machine built with some degree of hand finishing.
-Where the problem lies is in the fact that the factory wheel is done at an incredible speed, often because of mandatory daily quotas and the concern for maximising profits to satisfy a companies fiscal projections.
+Where the problem lies is in the fact that the factory wheel is done at an incredible speed, often because of mandatory daily quotas and the concern for maximising profits to satisfy a companies fiscal ambitions.
 This corporate mentality often sacrifices excellence for profitability.
-On the other hand I am an artisan who thinks nothing of spending as long as two hours on a wheel, compared to a fraction of that time in a busy factory.
+On the other hand I think nothing of spending two hours or more on a wheel, compared to a tiny fraction of that time in a busy factory.
 You also might be curious to know just how much wheel building experience does that factory worker have, 6 months, a year, maybe less, how would you know?
 Also, factory built wheels often use proprietary components that can be difficult to source at a later date should you need a replacement spoke, or similar part for routine maintenance.
 All my wheels use readily available replacement spokes and other components to enable you to perform any type of future maintenance.
 Bear this in mind when considering online stores and their discount factory built wheels.
 A truly hand built wheel should bare the name of the actual person who did the work, and not the name of some large company that has hired him.
 That company with the anonymous wheel builder could cause you to unwittingly end up with wheels of dubious build quality that don't reflect your real world needs.
-I will make sure this does not happen, and that you will be happily riding off into the sunset on some very special wheels.
+I will make sure this does not happen, and that you will be happily riding away on some very special wheels.

 Precision engineered wheels.